-In the ancient view, the gods were capricious and lusty tyrants wholly responsible for the suffering of humans.
+In the ancient view, the gods were capricious and lust-filled tyrants wholly responsible for the suffering of humans.
 The “Homeric Hymn to Pythian Apollo” sums it up nicely:

 . . .
 All the Muses together, voice sweetly answering voice,